-- Bromelain -- Several studies suggest that bromelain, an enzyme derived from pineapples, may help reduce inflammation and swelling and relieve symptoms of sinusitis.
+- Bromelain.
+Several studies suggest that bromelain, an enzyme derived from pineapples, may help reduce inflammation and swelling and relieve symptoms of sinusitis.
 However, not all studies agree.
-Bromelain is often combined with quercetin, a flavonoid or plant pigment responsible for the colors found in fruits and vegetables, that may act as an antihistamine.
-Bromelain may increase the risk of bleeding, so people who take blood-thinners such as warfarin (Coumadin) or clopidogrel (Plavix) should not take bromelain without talking to their doctor first.
+Bromelain is often combined with quercetin, a flavonoid or plant pigment responsible for the colors found in fruits and vegetables, which may act as an antihistamine.
+Bromelain may increase the risk of bleeding, so people who take blood thinners, such as warfarin (Coumadin) or clopidogrel (Plavix) should not take bromelain without talking to their doctor first.
 Taking bromelain with ACE inhibitors may cause a drop in blood pressure, called hypotension.
+Bromelain may interact with certain antibiotics as well.
+Speak with your doctor.

-- Quercetin -- Quercetin is a flavonoid, a plant pigment responsible for the colors found in fruits and vegetables.
-In test tubes, it stops the production and release of histamine, which causes allergy symptoms such as a runny nose and watery eyes.
-It’s often combined with bromelain, a supplement made from pineapples.
+- Quercetin.
+In test tubes, quercetin stops the production and release of histamine, which causes allergy symptoms, such as a runny nose and watery eyes.
+It is often combined with bromelain.
 However, there is not yet much evidence that quercetin would work the same way in humans.
 More studies are needed.
 Some people may prefer water-soluble forms of quercetin, such as hesperidin methyl chalcone (HMC) or quercetin chalcone.
 Quercetin may interact with certain medications, so ask your doctor before taking it.

-- Probiotics (Lactobacillus) -- Probiotics, or "friendly" bacteria, may help if you are taking antibiotics for sinusitis.
+- Probiotics (Lactobacillus).
+Probiotics, or "friendly" bacteria, may help if you are taking antibiotics for sinusitis.
 They may also reduce your chances of developing allergies.
-People who have weakened immune systems or who take drugs to suppress the immune system should ask their doctor before taking probiotics.
+People who have very weakened immune systems or who take drugs to suppress the immune system should ask their doctor before taking probiotics.

 As with supplements, there are many herbs that may help reduce your chances of getting a sinus headache by preventing or treating a cold, boosting your immune system, or reducing sinus inflammation.

-Sinupret, a proprietary formulation containing European elder (Sambucus nigra), common sorrel (Rumex acetosa), cowslip (Primula veris), European vervain (Verbena officinalis), and gentian (Gentiana lutea) -- In two studies, Sinupret was found to work better than placebo in relieving symptoms of sinusitis.
-The herbs it contains may work by thinning mucus and helping the sinuses to drain, and they may also help strengthen the immune system.
+Sinupret, a proprietary formulation containing European elder (Sambucus nigra), common sorrel (Rumex acetosa), cowslip (Primula veris), European vervain (Verbena officinalis), and gentian (Gentiana lutea).
+In two studies, Sinupret was found to work better than placebo in relieving symptoms of sinusitis.
+The herbs it contains may work by thinning mucus and helping the sinuses drain, and they may also help strengthen the immune system.

 Although research is lacking, other herbs have been used traditionally to treat headaches: